This post has been updated as of May 2019

 What can I learn?

 Once a few folks have unsubscribed, take a look at your results.
 They might provide an insight into how you can keep subscribers and maintain a more responsive list.
-Hopefully, you will be inspired to try something new (like autoresponders or A/B testing), send more segmented campaigns or even reconsider your newsletter content:
+Hopefully, you’ll be inspired to try something new (like autoresponders or A/B testing), send more segmented campaigns, or even reconsider your newsletter content:

-Later down the track, these results can be used as a starting point for further surveys with your active subscribers, to monitor whether tweaks to your campaign have resulted in less unsubscribes (or for different reasons), or to simply sate your curiosity.
-After all, if exit surveys existed during senior high, I wouldn’t be left wondering to this day.
+Later down the track, these results can be used as a starting point for further surveys with your active subscribers to monitor whether tweaks to your campaign have resulted in fewer unsubscribes.

 * Epsilon, “Inside the Inbox: Trends for the Multichannel Marketer.”
 June, 2009. (accessed 18 August, 2010).